-G.167 read_verilog - read modules from Verilog file
+G.168 read_verilog - read modules from Verilog file

 '''

 read_verilog [options] [filename]

 Load modules from a Verilog file to the current design.
 A large subset of

 Verilog-2005 is supported.

 -sv

 enable support for SystemVerilog features. (only a small subset

 of SystemVerilog is supported)

 -formal

 enable support for SystemVerilog assertions and some Yosys extensions

 replace the implicit -D SYNTHESIS with -D FORMAL

 -nosynthesis

 don't add implicit -D SYNTHESIS

 -noassert

 ignore assert() statements

 -noassume

 ignore assume() statements

 -norestrict

+ignore restrict() statements

+treat all assert() statements like assume() statements

+-assert-assumes

+treat all assume() statements like assert() statements

 '''

-''' ignore restrict() statements -assume-asserts treat all assert() statements like assume() statements -assert-assumes treat all assume() statements like assert() statements alias for -dump_ast1 -dump_ast2 -dump_vlog1 -dump_vlog2 -yydebug -dump_ast1 dump abstract syntax tree (before simplification) -dump ast2 dump abstract syntax tree (after simplification) -no_dump_ptr do not include hex memory addresses in dump (easier to diff dumps) -dump_vlog1 dump ast as Verilog code (before simplification) -dump_vlog2 dump ast as Verilog code (after simplification) -dump_rtlil dump generated RTLIL netlist enable parser debug output -nolatches usually latches are synthesized into logic loops this option prohibits this and sets the output to 'x' in what would be the latches hold condition this behavior can also be achieved by setting the 'nolatches' attribute on the respective module or always block. -nomem2reg under certain conditions memories are converted to registers early during simplification to ensure correct handling of complex corner cases. this option disables this behavior. this can also be achieved by setting the 'nomem2reg' attribute on the respective module or register.
+''' -debug alias for -dump_ast1 -dump_ast2 -dump_vlog1 -dump_vlog2 -yydebug -dump_ast1 dump abstract syntax tree (before simplification) -dump_ast2 dump abstract syntax tree (after simplification) -no_dump_ptr do not include hex memory addresses in dump (easier to diff dumps) -dump vlog1 dump ast as Verilog code (before simplification) -dump_vlog2 dump ast as Verilog code (after simplification) -dump_rtlil dump generated RTLIL netlist -yydebug enable parser debug output -nolatches usually latches are synthesized into logic loops this option prohibits this and sets the output to 'x' in what would be the latches hold condition this behavior can also be achieved by setting the 'nolatches' attribute on the respective module or always block. -nomem2reg under certain conditions memories are converted to registers early during simplification to ensure correct handling of complex corner cases. this option disables this behavior. this can also be achieved by setting the 'nomem2reg' attribute on the respective module or register.
 This is potentially dangerous.
 Usually the front-end has good reasons for converting an array to a list of registers.
-Prohibiting this step will likely result in incorrect synthesis '''
+Prohibiting this step will likely result in incorrect synthesis results. -mem2reg always convert memories to registers. this can also be achieved by setting the 'mem2reg' attribute on the respective module or register. '''

 '''

-results.

--mem2reg

-always convert memories to registers. this can also be

-achieved by setting the 'mem2reg' attribute on the respective

-module or register.

 -nomeminit

 do not infer $meminit cells and instead convert initialized

 memories to registers directly in the front-end.

 -ppdump

 dump Verilog code after pre-processor

 -nopp

 do not run the pre-processor

 -nodpi

 disable DPI-C support

 -noblackbox

 do not automatically add a ( blackbox ) attribute to an

 empty module.

 -lib

 only create empty blackbox modules.
 This implies -DBLACKBOX.

 modules with the ( whitebox ) attribute will be preserved.

 ( lib_whitebox ) will be treated like ( whitebox ).

 delete ( whitebox ) and ( lib_whitebox ) attributes from

 all modules.

 -specify

 parse and import specify blocks

 don't perform basic optimizations (such as const folding) in the

 high-level front-end.

 -icells

 interpret cell types starting with '$' as internal cell types

 -pwires

 add a wire for each module parameter

 -nooverwrite

 ignore re-definitions of modules. (the default behavior is to

 create an error message if the existing module is not a black box

 module, and overwrite the existing module otherwise.)

 -overwrite

+overwrite existing modules with the same name

+-defer

+only read the abstract syntax tree and defer actual compilation

+to a later 'hierarchy' command.
+Useful in cases where the default

+parameters of modules yield invalid or not synthesizable code.

 '''